The m-Degenerate Chromatic Number of a Digraph: Introduction

-The acyclic chromatic number has received the most attention among digraph chromatic numbers because recent results \cite{acyclic_aharoni_2008, circular_bokal_2004, digraph_keevash_2013, two_harut_2012, ben_size_2012} suggest that the acyclic chromatic number in digraphs behaves similarly to the chromatic number in undirected graphs.
+The digraph chromatic number has received the most attention among colorings of directed graphs because recent results \cite{acyclic_aharoni_2008, ben_size_2012, circular_bokal_2004, chen_coloring_2014, two_harut_2012, digraph_keevash_2013} suggest that the digraph chromatic number in digraphs behaves similarly to the chromatic number in undirected graphs.
 Much still remains to be learned however.
-For instance, it is easily proved using the greedy algorithm that $\chi_A(D) \leq \bar{\Delta}(D) + 1$; this is analogous to the fact that in an undirected graph $G$, $\chi(G) \leq \Delta(G) + 1$.
+For instance, it is easily proved using the greedy algorithm that $\chi_A(D) \leq \lfloor \tilde{\Delta}(D) \rfloor + 1 \leq \lfloor {\Delta}(D)/2 \rfloor + 1$; this is analogous to the fact that in an undirected graph $G$, $\chi(G) \leq \Delta(G) + 1$.
 However, this bound is not tight for most digraphs.